-Committee Co-Chair, Social Media Manager
+Committee Co-Chair, Social Media Subcommittee Chair

 I am from Austin, Texas and have always had an interest in using my skills to make a global impact.
 I received my Masters in Public Health in 2015 and currently work as an Epidemiologist.
 In my role as the Section’s social media manager, I am excited to help get the word out about what IH members are working on and passionate about.
 In the future, I would like to evaluate health services and policies that impact humanitarian aid and economic development.

 Committee Chair, IH Connect Website and APHA Connect List-Serv Manager

 I currently live in Oakland, California and work for a global health non-profit where I help my organization’s partners in eastern Democratic Republic of Congo and Liberia introduce technology solutions to help them track vital medicines for survivors of gender-based violence, improve the care for children living with HIV, and tackle the challenging problem of reducing newborn mortality.
 In addition to my role as the Communications Committee Chair for the International Health section, I am also a Section Councilor.
 I like writing about women’s and children’s health, health care policy, health innovation and technology, human rights, and global health careers.
 I have a bachelor’s degree in Economics from San Francisco State University and a Master’s in Public Health in Applied Epidemiology from Emory University.
 In my spare time, I enjoy traveling and taking my dog out for long walks in the beautiful California woods.